 University of Pittsburgh at UPMC Children's Hospital of Pittsburgh

-University of Pittsburgh is one of twenty-five type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+University of Pittsburgh is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Ingrid Libman, MD, PhD, the TrialNet team at University of Pittsburgh is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.
 Our center is located at the Children's Hospital of Pittsburgh of UPMC.

 Ingrid Libman is the director of the diabetes program at Children’s Hospital of Pittsburgh and an Associate Professor in the Division of Pediatric Endocrinology and Diabetes at Children’s Hospital of Pittsburgh of UPMC.
 She also holds a secondary appointment in the Department of Epidemiology, Graduate School of Public Health, University of Pittsburgh.
 Her scientific interests focus on the etiology, prevention and treatment of diabetes in childhood, with particular emphasis on the effect of obesity and insulin resistance in type 1 diabetes mellitus (T1DM).